15 Ways To Homestead Anywhere

 Pare down what you have, clean out what you no longer need or use, and quit wasting time looking for things.
 A bonus side effect of decluttering is you will now have more time and more space to create things.
 To work on projects and achieve goals.

 Not sure how to start?
-Read more here to get awesome simply tips on how to take that first step.
+Read more here to get awesome simple tips on how to take that first step.

 Tip #3.
 Start a garden

 This is my favorite way to homestead.
-I love LOVE gardening.
-If you are new to gardening, my best advice for you is to start out small so you do not get overwhelmed.
+I love gardening.
+If you are new to gardening, my best advice is to start out small so you do not get overwhelmed.

 If you keep it simple you will grow with your garden.
 Diving in off the deep end planting rows and rows of vegetables will only set yourself up for failure.

 But don’t think small is not worth the effort.
 You will be amazed at how much you can grow in a small space.
-The secret to this all is that you really don’t need a lot of space to grow enough fresh produce to feed your entire family.
+The secret is this: you don’t need a lot of space to grow enough fresh produce to feed your entire family.

 Good news, right!?

-If you live in the city, container gardening is the perfect solution for you.
-Boxes, buckets, even bags will work perfectly in a small space like a patio or terrace.
-As long as you have drainage, plenty of sunshine, and room for the roots to grow you can use it for your garden.
+If you live in the city, container gardening is the perfect solution.
+Totes, bins, buckets, and even bags will work perfectly in a small space like a patio or terrace.
+If you have drainage, plenty of sunshine, and room for the roots to grow, you can use it for your garden.

 No more excuses, it’s time to get your tomato on!